emmajanedrews/base-template/_posts/2018-03-05-what-you-need-to-know-about-home-inspections.md

 Once you get those inspections done, make sure you go over the results with your real estate agent so that you understand what’s happening.

-In a competitive market, you may get counter offers prior to an inspection asking that you buy the home “as-is.”
+In a competitive market, you may get counteroffers prior to an inspection asking that you buy the home “as-is.”
 However, it’s important to understand that **you should never waive your right to an inspection**.
 Even when you take an as-is counteroffer, you still have the right to review those inspections.

 {% include pullquote.html %}